madsci1016/Sparkfun-MP3-Player-Shield-Arduino-Library/ReadME.txt

 byte isPlaying()  Return 1 if something is currently being played.
 0 if nothing is playing.

+void skipTo(unsigned long timecode_in_ms)   Skips playback to certain time in ms in MP3 file.
+Not 100% accurate, but decent.
+If it's way off, it means autodetect of bitrate failed and you need set it manually with setBitRate()

+unsigned long currentPosition()    returns current timecode in ms of playing track.
+Not 100% accurate, but decent.
+If it's way off, it means autodetect of bitrate failed and you need set it manually with setBitRate()

+void setBitRate(unsigned int bitrate)    forces bitrate when autodetect failed.
+Call right after a play function, but before any function related to timecode.

 *****************Advanced Functions**********************

 *****If you want to use the SPI bus for something else as well****